 This process is repeated until the gradients of each weight in the neural network are calculated.
 Then, the gradient value is subtracted from the weight value to reduce the error value.
 This allows you to achieve minimal losses.

 ... is a characteristic that is used during the training of neural networks.
-It determines how quickly the weight value is updated during the backpropagation process.
+It determines how quickly the weight value is updated during the back propagation process.
 The learning speed should be high, but not too much, otherwise, the algorithm will diverge.
-If the learning speed is too low, the algorithm will converge for a very long time and get stuck in local lows.
+If the learning speed is too low, the algorithm will converge for a very long time and get stuck in a local minimum.

 ... is the process of changing the scale of one or more parameters in the range from 0 to 1.
 This method should be used if you do not know how your data is distributed.
 Also, with its help, you can speed up learning.

 It is worth mentioning such a term as fully connected layers.
 This means that the activity of all nodes in one layer goes to each node in the next.
 In this case, the layers will be completely connected.

 Using the loss function, you can calculate the error in a specific part of the training.
 This is the average value of the function for learning:

 To update the scales, the model uses optimizers: